-Established in 2009, the Liu Scholars program brings together exceptional UBC PhD students and candidates interested in using their research and disciplinary expertise to work on public policy and global issues.
+The Liu Scholars program was first established in 2009 and seeks to bring together exceptional students who are interested in using their research and disciplinary expertise to work on public policy and global issues.

 The program has over 100 Alumni and around 100 current Scholars

 Scholars have organized & received funding for almost 300 projects